finmath/finmath-lib/src/site/markdown/concepts/separationofproductandmodel/index.md

 * Create the Monte-Carlo Heston model from the model descriptor of the calibrated model.
 * The Monte-Carlo model will create Monte-Carlo implementations of the calibration products using the Monte-Carlo Heston model’s product factory.
 * Check that the Monte-Carlo Heston model is calibrated by checking the calibration products.

+## Specifications specific to the Numerical Method

+The implementation of a model may require additional specifications.
+These additional specificaitons are *not* part of the model descriptor.
+They belong to the model factory.

+### Example

+A standard Black Scholes model with constant coefficients is fully determined by the inital value, the drift and the volatility.
+A Monte-Carlo simulation of this model requires a time-diescretization of the Euler-Scheme, the number of paths, specifcations related to the random number generators, etc., which are part of the BlackScholesModelMonteCarloFactory.
+A Fourier transform implementation of this model requires specification of the ingration method applied to the characteristic functions, which are part of the BlackScholesModelFourierFactory.